yuwwang123/Hierarchical-MPC/README.md

 Low-level MPC tracking controller: The MPC generates a dynamically feasible trajectory that tracks the reference trajectory given by the high level planner while satisfying all constraints.

-For obstacle avoidance, RRT* is incorparated to provide convex feasible space constraints in real time to MPC.
+For obstacle avoidance, RRT* is incorparated to provide convex feasible space constraints in real time to MPC based on LiDAR feedbacks.

 ![](media/mpc.gif)